SEAT León: Motorsport

-The first generation SEAT León Cupra R was the basis of a one-make trophy, the SEAT Leon Supercopa.
+The first generation SEAT León Cupra R was the basis of a one-make trophy, the SEAT León Supercopa.
 It operated in Spain, UK, Germany and Turkey from 2003.
 The car was developed by SEAT Sport and power was raised to 184 kW.
 An "International Masters" final, featuring the best four drivers from each national series, was introduced in October 2005, as a support race for the Spanish GT Championship's final round at Montmeló.
 A TDI-powered version has raced in the ECTS, an Italian-based endurance series for touring cars.

 In 2006, the Supercopa León was replaced by the new shape León.
 The car is potentially faster than the WTCC version, as it features a turbocharged 2.0-litre engine, with over 221 kW, increased torque, the DSG gearbox, better aerodynamics (it includes the WTCC car's front and rear spoilers, plus a venturi tunnel under the car, instead of a flat bottom), and 18 inch wheels, instead of the mandatory 17 inch wheels from the WTCC.

 For 2007, the SEAT Cupra Championship in the UK (part of the TOCA Package) will run both 'New León' Cupra Race cars with 221 kW, as well as the Mk1 León Cupra R race car with 184 kW.

-The SEAT Leon Eurocup began in 2008 as a support series for the World Touring Car Championship.
+The SEAT León Eurocup began in 2008 as a support series for the World Touring Car Championship.

 The car came top in Class D in the 2014 Liqui Moly Bathurst 12 Hour.